 A picture of granite countertop cleaner in a spray bottle.

-For tough grime and buildup, use a specialized granite countertop cleaner.
-Most are easy to use, but follow the instructions on the bottle for the best results.
+For tough grime and buildup, use a granite countertop cleaner.
+Here are some general steps, but follow the instructions on the bottle for the best results.

 What to Avoid